Community launches can be stressful. However, you can reduce some of the stress if you plan the crucial steps of your community launch.

 - Have your customer service agents and sales team tell customers and potential customers about your community.
 Have them include community information/links in their email signatures.

-If your community forum is a stand-alone property, it may be more difficult to promote but it’s not impossible.
+If your community is a stand-alone property, it may be more difficult to promote but it’s not impossible.
 Here are some ways you can help promote your community:

 - Leverage any connections you have and invite them through a personal invitation.